quadsurf/react-curriculum/README.md

 ## How are the duration times determined?

 At the start of every chapter, you'll see two durations—by yourself and as a class.
-Unsurprisingly, **duration by yourself** indicates how long it's likely going to take a student to read the chapter, complete all the exercises, and complete the assignment.
+Unsurprisingly, **duration by yourself** indicates how long it's likely going to take a student to read the chapter, complete all the exercises, and complete the assignment on their own.
 Typically, this is shorter than the **duration as a class** which includes the time it took to:

-* Explain the material to students
+* Explain the material to students.
-* Field questions from students
+* Field questions from students.
-* Complete the exercises and assignment
+* Have the students complete the exercises and assignment independently.
-* Review solutions for the exercises and assignments
+* Review the instructor's solutions for the exercises and assignments.
-* Give students a 10 minute break every hour
+* Give students a 10 minute break every hour.